 You can either eat it cold, straight from the jar, or pour it into a bowl and heat in the microwave or in a saucepan on the stove.
 Garnish with fresh strawberries, an extra dollop of Greek yogurt or a spoonful of crunchy granola.

 Make a double batch of this oatmeal in a jar recipe and have breakfast ready for the week!

-When you think of strawberry-rhubarb, does strawberry-rhubarb pie or strawberry-rhubarb crisp come to mind?
+When you think of strawberry-rhubarb, does strawberry rhubarb crumble pie or strawberry-rhubarb crisp come to mind?
 While those may be the most common ways to enjoy this favourite flavour combination, there are so many more recipes to try!

 When you make a batch of rhubarb compote, also called stewed rhubarb, you can use it in several other recipes besides this one: